raganwald/raganwald.github.com/_posts/2013-03-26-the-interview.md

 #   	from /Users/williams/.rvm/rubies/ruby-1.9.3-p327/bin/irb:16:in `<main>'
 {% endhighlight %}

-"After he left, I emailed his resume to StinkWare, our competition.
+"After he left, I emailed his résumé to StinkWare, our competition.
 They deserve each other."

 The team had a good laugh about that.